syedhumarahim/AI-memory-avatar/README.md

 ## System Architecture

-The application is built as a Single Page Application (SPA) using **React 19** and **TypeScript**, leveraging modern browser capabilities for real-time audio processing without a heavy backend server.
-The architecture consists of four main layers:
+Back to Life is implemented as a **browser-first Single Page Application (SPA)** using React 19 and TypeScript.
+All interaction, text, audio, and explainability, is orchestrated client-side with lightweight calls to external AI services.
+Conceptually, the system is organized into four cooperating layers:

 1.  **Presentation Layer (UI/UX)**:
     *   Built with React and Tailwind CSS.